Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex-search/ask_questions_to_your_own_documents_with_snowflake_cortex_search.md

 - The name of the service is **CC_SEARCH_SERVICE_CS**
 - The service will use the column **chunk** to create embeddings and perform retrieval based on similarity search
 - The column **category** could be used as a filter
-- To keep this service updated the warehosue **XW_WH** will be used.
-You may want to type the name of your own warehouse.
+- To keep this service updated the warehosue **COMPUTE_WH** will be used.
+This name is used by default in trial accounts but you may want to type the name of your own warehouse.
 - The service will be refreshed every minute
 - The data retrieved will contain the **chunk, relative_path, file_url and category**